MikolajDrozdzowski/Crypto-World/README.md

 ![CryptoWorld](https://i.ibb.co/jWTGKrv/Crypto-World.png)

 ## Introduction
-In this project I have created a website where you can find statistics and the latest news about crypto currencies.
+In this project I have created a website which displays statistics and the latest news about crypto currencies.
 I used React with Redux and RTK Query for data fetching from CoinRanking API and Bing News Search API.
 The project is based on a components library Ant-Design and is fully responsive.

 ## Getting Started with Create React App